-Mason also prides itself as a “young” university (est. in1972) and setting benchmarks for “progressive education and innovation.”
-The university is also the largest public research institution in Virginia and consists of multiple campuses.
+Mason also prides itself as a “young” university (established in 1972) and setting benchmarks for “progressive education and innovation.”
+The university is the largest public research institution in Virginia and consists of multiple campuses.
 The largest campus is in Fairfax, and other campuses include: Science and Technology Campus (in Manassas, VA), Arlington Campus (in Arlington, VA), Smithsonian Campus (in Front Royal, VA), and an international campus in Korea (in Songdo, South Korea).
 The counseling center has a presence at the Fairfax, Science and Technology, and Mason Square campuses.
 Interns exclusively work at the Fairfax campus.

 Counseling and Psychological Services (CAPS)